otanim/node-cache-wiper/README.md

 const cacheWiper = require('node-cache-wiper');

 const serverPath = './src/server';
-var server = require(serverPath);   //content of the "server" file now was cached
+let server = require(serverPath);   //content of the "server" file now was cached

 cacheWiper(serverPath);             //cache of the "server" file now was wiped